raynmetal/game-of-ur/docs/systems/toymaker-engine/input_system.md

 ## What is it?

-The toymaker input system is responsible for translating raw input from the app's platform into abstract inputs, called actions, meaningful within a subcontext of the application.
+The ToyMaker input system is responsible for translating raw input from the app's platform into abstract inputs, called actions, meaningful within a context of the application.

 The process by which it does so is described below:

-1. It receives input from the platform via InputFilter::InputManager::queueInput() (through SDL, currently).
+1. It receives input from the platform via ToyMaker::InputManager::queueInput() (through SDL, currently).

 2. It decomposes the input into several simple normalized single-axis values.
-Each value corresponds to an ToyMaker::InputFilter, stored in InputFilter::InputManager::mRawInputState.
+Each value corresponds to an ToyMaker::InputFilter, stored in ToyMaker::InputManager::mRawInputState.

 3. It takes a set of 1-3 of the decomposed input and maps them to one input combo value.
 If the input combo value is considered triggered, it is added to a list of unmapped inputs generated this frame (ToyMaker::InputManager::mUnmappedInputs).